DataDog/integrations-extras/unifi_console/README.md

 ### Configuration

-1. Edit the `unifi_console.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your unifi_console performance data.
+1. Edit the `unifi_console.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Unifi Console performance data.
 See the [sample unifi_console.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5].